Economy of Guatemala

 Over the past several years, tourism and exports of textiles, apparel, and nontraditional agricultural products such as winter vegetables, fruit, and cut flowers have boomed, while more traditional exports such as sugar, bananas, and coffee continue to represent a large share of the export market.Over the past twenty years the percentage of exports of goods and services has fluctuated.
 In 1990 it was 21% and in 2000, 20%.
 It increased again in 2010 to 26%.
 On the other hand, its level of imports of goods and services has continually increased.
 In 1990 its imports of goods and services was about 25%.
 In 2000 it increased by 4% up to 29%, and in 2010 it increased up to 36%.
 Migration is another important avenue in Guatemala.
 According to Cecilia Menjivar, remittances are "central to the economy."
-In 2004 remittances to Guatemala from men's migration to the U.S. accounted for approximately 97% (Menjivar 2).
+In 2004 remittances to Guatemala from men's migration to the U.S. accounted for approximately 97% (Menjivar 2)......

 The United States is the country's largest trading partner, providing 36% of Guatemala's imports and receiving 40% of its exports.
 The government sector is small and shrinking, with its business activities limited to public utilities—some of which have been privatized—ports and airports and several development-oriented financial institutions.
 Guatemala was certified to receive export trade benefits under the United States' Caribbean Basin Trade and Partnership Act (CBTPA) in October 2000, and enjoys access to U.S. Generalized System of Preferences (GSP) benefits.
 Due to concerns over serious worker rights protection issues, however, Guatemala's benefits under both the CBTPA and GSP are currently under review.

 The country is predominantly poor, with 49 percent of the population living in rural areas.
 Guatemala is characterized by a markedly unequal distribution of wealth, assets, and opportunities: between 2000 and 2014, rural poverty increased from 74.5 to 76.1 percent, while extreme rural poverty increased from 23.8 to 35.3 percent.
 Young people and indigenous communities are the most vulnerable.
 Among indigenous people, who comprise almost 40 percent of the total population, the poverty rate is approximately 80 percent.

 The Inequality-adjusted HDI (IHDI) index for Guatemala is 0.481 (Data from 2019), below the average for Latin America (0.596) and distant from the countries with very high human development (0.800).

+Economic history

+Historically, the Guatemala economy was heavily dependent on agriculture.
+In 1930, coffee was 77% of exports and bananas were 13%.

+In 2019, Honduras signed the Central America–United Kingdom Association Agreement with the United Kingdom.